TABLE OF CONTENTS

-- 10D dialing (For North American (US/Canada) customers Only.)
+- 10D dialing (For North American (US/Canada) customers)

-Setting the correct number format is very important, without this calls may not route correctly:
+Setting the correct number format is very important, as without this calls may not route correctly.

-- For inbound calls (in to Teams) if we have the wrong format configured, we might not respond to the INVITE at all or depending on the misconfiguration we may return a 403 Error “No match for service user part”.
+- For inbound calls (calls in to Teams) if the phone numbers have the wrong format configured, the service might not respond to the INVITE at all, or may return a 403 Error: “No match for service user part”.

-- For outbound (out from Teams) if we have the wrong format configured the PBX/trunk may return a 404 Not Found style error, as it does not recognize the number or how to route the number next.
+- For outbound (calls out from Teams) if the phone numbers have the wrong format configured the PBX/trunk may return a 404 Not Found error, as it does not recognize the number, nor how to route the number onward.